-How to focus in the dark with infinity focus | Photofocus
+How to focus in the dark with infinity focus

 Finally, you’ll also want to turn off any in-camera noise reduction, as it can lead to a slightly softer image.

-Infinity focus is the perfect tool when photographing things like long exposures, fireworks and other night scenes.
-You no longer have to guess on a focus point, or hope your autofocus system will save the day — you can just move the focus ring to infinity and start shooting.
+Infinity focus is the perfect tool when photographing things like long exposures, fireworks and night scenes.
+You no longer have to guess on a focus point, or hope your autofocus system will save the day.
+Just move the focus ring to infinity and start photographing.